JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Documentation/CodeManagement/readme.md

 Including the `[ticket-id]` in the branch name will allow us to track/find code changes related to tasks a lot easier.
 It can also open up the possibility of automating branch and task management in the future.

 ## Code Style

  - Please follow Drupal coding standards: https://www.drupal.org/docs/develop/standards

+## Code Review

+There are common things to look for in code review.
+In general we're looking for adherence to the best practices outlined in the other documentation in this repo, as well as Drupal coding standards and overall code hygiene.

+Some things to look for:

+ - Is the code well organized and easy to read?
+ - Is the Pull Request focused on a single task?
+ - Does it violate the Single Responsibility Principle?
+ - Is there commented out code?
+ - Is it making good use of the Layout Primitives, or is it using custom CSS unnecessarily?
+ - Does it demonstrate an understanding of intrinsic spacing vs extrinsic spacing managed by context?
+ - Is it using inheritance and composition correctly?
+ - Does it respect the cascade?
+ - Is it using the correct class naming conventions?
+ - Is it using the correct CSS Logical Properties? (i.e. margin-inline-start instead of margin-left)
+ - Are there any obvious bugs?
+ - JS should be limited to specific component interactions and written in plain JS.
+Complex JS that depends on Drupal JS Api's should live in the Drupal sub-theme.

 ## Commit Messages